getlantern/lantern/SPECS.md

   the concept that Lantern only proxies traffic to certain sites. `systemProxy` modal comes next, giving the user notice that an administrator password prompt may appear before Lantern can proceed.
-Next setup modal is `inviteFriends`.
+Next setup modal is `lanternFriends`.

-* Give mode users are taken directly from `authorize` modal to `inviteFriends`.
+* Give mode users are taken directly from `authorize` modal to `lanternFriends`.
   Backend should remember that the `proxiedSites` and `systemProxy` modals have never been completed, so that if the give mode user ever switches to get mode, the backend can take the user back there.

-* `inviteFriends` is now a setup modal, to introduce the important concept of the trust network at the outset.
+* `lanternFriends` is now a setup modal, to introduce the important concept of the trust network at the outset.
 User may not have any invites to give out yet, but will be told to expect to receive more as she continues to run Lantern.